-Natasha practises in all areas of criminal defence and associated areas of work including fraud, drugs, violence and public disorder, sexual offences, confiscation and enforcement, licensing and regulatory offences, extradition, inquests and public and administrative law.
+Natasha practices in all areas of criminal defence and associated areas of work including fraud, drugs, violence and public disorder, sexual offences, confiscation and enforcement, licensing and regulatory offences, extradition, inquests, inquiries and public and administrative law.

 Natasha has a particular interest in cases involving vulnerable defendants and was a member of JUSTICE's working party on ‘Mental health and fair trial’, chaired by Sir David Latham.
 The working party reported its findings in November 2017.